Ashley Young: Everton

 On 13 July 2023, Everton announced the signing of Young as a free agent on a one-year contract with an option for a further 12 months, in which he continued to wear his number 18.
 On 12 August 2023, he made his official debut, playing the full match in a 1–0 loss against Fulham in the Premier League.

 On 17 May 2024, the club said it had offered Young a new one-year contract.
 On 4 December 2024, Young became Everton's oldest goalscorer at the age of 39 years and five months with a 20-yard free-kick in a 4–0 victory against Wolverhampton Wanderers.
 This goal also makes him the fourth-oldest goalscorer in the history of the Premier League, only behind Thiago Silva, Dean Windass, and Teddy Sheringham.
 In May 2025, the club announced that Young would leave at the end of the 2024–25 season at the expiration of his contract.

 Ipswich Town

 On 23 July 2025, Young signed a one-year contract with Ipswich Town, returning to the Championship for the first time in over two decades.
 On 8 August, he made his debut for the club, coming on as a substitute in a 1–1 draw against Birmingham City in the league.
+On 30 April 2026, Young announced that he would retire from playing at the end of the season, having made 15 appearances in all competitions for the club.